COBA-NIH/docker_gradio_demo/README.md

 In the example usage, we use `gradio.file` as image input and output, rather than `gradio.image`, since `gradio.file` **better supports typical bioimage formats** - 2D, 3D, grayscale.
 As a result the example function defined with `app.py` is responsible for loading the provided image from the input file path.

+## Who made this?

+The original version was made in 2023 by [Callum Tromans-Coia](https://github.com/callum-jpg) as part of the [Center for Open Bioimage Analysis](http://openbioimageanalysis.org/).